dbactual/thomaspaine-www/content/works/an-occasional-letter-on-the-female-sex.md

    Frank Smith points out this essay was a chapter in a book in French written by a woman in France.
 Testing confirms this is not Paine, and Foner even indicates that in his introduction to it.
-But by August, 1775 Paine however had no influence in the *PennsylvaniA Magazine*where it was published.
+But by August, 1775 Paine however had no influence in the *Pennsylvania Magazine* where it was published.

    (IMAGE: An Occassional Letter on Female Sex B.png)  (IMAGE: An Occassional Letter on Female Sex X.png)